alexppppp/annotate-keypoints-roboflow/README.md

 Such information can be provided by coordinates of the object's keypoints.

 I was interested to get to know how to train a keypoint detection model, Keypoint RCNN, on a custom dataset.
-For that, I needed to create a simple dataset with objects related to one class, where each object was annotated with 2 keypoints, which would be enough to identify its orientation in space.
+For that, I needed to create a simple dataset with objects related to one class, where each object would be annotated with no more than 2 keypoints, which would be enough to identify its orientation in space.

 Glue tube was the ideal candidate to become such an object.
 So, I've made 134 photos and annotated them in [Roboflow](https://roboflow.com/).